Castano hit on head by 104 mph liner in Marlins' 7-6 win

 CINCINNATI (AP) — Daniel Castano was hit on the forehead by a 104 mph line drive off the bat of Donovan Solano in the first inning of the Miami Marlins’ 7-6 win over the Cincinnati Reds on Thursday.

+The ball hit the bill of his cap and ricocheted off the crown, manager Don Mattingly said.
+The team said Castano showed mild concussion symptoms and was bruised,. and a CT scan was normal.

+“I'm not sure what happened,” said Castano after the game. wearing a bandage on his forehead where some skin had scraped off.
+“I was down for a second.
+I was a little out of if.
+When I woke up, I asked, ‘What happened?'
+I'm much better now.
+I'm a little bit tired, but I'll be all right.

-The 27-year-old left-hander fell to the field on his knees and held a hand to his head as catcher Jacob Stallings, manager Don Mattingly and athletic trainers went to the mound to check on him.
+The 27-year-old left-hander fell to the field on his knees and held a hand to his head as Mattingly, catcher Jacob Stallings and athletic trainers went to the mound to check on him.
 Castano did not appear to lose consciousness, and the door on the outfield fence opened as a cart prepared to enter the field.

+“It's a little bit scary,” Mattingly said after talking on the phone with Reds manager David Bell, who called to check on Castano.
+“Your biggest fear is damage.
+He's about as good as could be expected.”

+“It is really awful to see that happen to anyone," Bell said.
+"I’ve seen it happen before.
+I had a conversation to see that every thing was OK.
+It is just a major relief to hear that.
+It’s very scary for everyone involved, certainly for their pitcher and their home team and our team.
+You almost want to stop playing the game.
+When he was kneeling and walked off on his own, we all felt a little better.”

 The ball was hit so hard it caromed to third baseman Joey Wendle, who caught it for the out.